How to approach outsourcing when you are a small business

-To leverage outsourcing successfully your approach to using it must be right, and that means making it the final stage of your streamlining process.
+To leverage outsourcing successfully, your approach to using it must be right, and that means making it the final stage of your streamlining process.
 Essentially: don’t run before you can walk.

 You can break down the process of streamlining your business into five steps:

 - Analyze: You need to record where your time is being spent to find out the holes.
-Using software, such as TMetric, to track your time lets you find the wastage.
+Using the software, such as TMetric, to track your time lets you find the wastage.

-- Eliminate: Establish the parts of your business’ pipeline that don’t need to be there – maybe there is a two stage review process in certain areas – then eliminate them.
+- Eliminate: Establish the parts of your business pipeline that don’t need to be there – maybe there is a two-stage review process in certain areas – then eliminate them.

-- Optimize: Get the most out of the essential cogs in your company machine, by matching tasks to your employees skill sets and giving them software to make their lives easier.
+- Optimize: Get the most out of the essential cogs in your company machine by matching tasks to your employee’s skill sets and giving them software to make their lives easier.
 For example, moving to cloud software, such as Google Sheets, lets people work on projects more fluidly.

 - Outsource: Hand out any tasks that can be completed more cheaply by outside sources.
 You can outsource to people or bots – whichever is cheapest to complete your work to the standards you demand

 Businesses of all shapes and sizes use outsourcing to take back time.
-By approaching outsourcing as the logical conclusion to a holistic streamlining process, you can make sure you use outsourcing in the most cost-effective ways.
+By approaching outsourcing as the logical conclusion to a holistic streamlining process, you can make sure you use outsourcing in the most cost-effective way.

-You decide whether to use an organization, freelancer, or both
+You decide whether to use an organization, freelancer, or both.

 How you approach the decision of which outlet to use for your small business depends on your needs:

-- Organizations: For larger scale and longer term operations, you may need a collective workforce to deliver your objectives.
-Examples of where an organization is necessary for outsourcing include things like order fulfillment for an ecommerce business, or building works for a big construction project (something that often happens with government contracts).
+- Organizations: For larger-scale and longer-term operations, you may need a collective workforce to deliver your objectives.
+Examples of where an organization is necessary for outsourcing include things like order fulfillment for an eCommerce business or building works for a big construction project (something that often happens with government contracts).

-- Freelancer: Where you have time to maneuver, or there are less immediate dangers to your business, it can make sense to use one individual.
-Cases when using a freelancer makes sense are things such as creating a marketing infographic, or writing content for a new website you’re setting up.
+- Freelancer: Where you have time to maneuver or there are fewer immediate dangers to your business, it can make sense to use one individual.
+Cases when using a freelancer makes sense are things such as creating a marketing infographic or writing content for a new website you’re setting up.
 Remember — freelancer costs are tied to the market.
 For example, when using popular store builders, you can access a ready group of expert designers and developers who can customize your site for a small fee, whereas proprietary software will be more expensive to tweak as the talent pool is a lot smaller.

 - Botsourcing: While bots are sophisticated to pick up many outsourcing tasks, trusting your business’ work to something without independent thought needs to be approached with caution.
 Simplistic and generic tasks are perfect for bots, while industrial-scale information collation is also ideal.
 Some of the best work to outsource to bots includes customer service, and data mining.